Neko-Box-Coder/runcpp2/README.md

 - `OtherFilesToBeCompiled`: Other source files you wish to be compiled.
 - `Dependencies`: Any external libraries you wish to use.
 See next section.

+> [!NOTE]
+> Settings in the script info are passed directly to the shell.
+Be cautious when using user-provided input in your build commands.

 #### 4. Using External Libraries

 To use any external libraries, you need to specify them in the Dependencies section.